Dura07/alx-pre_course/README.md

-Arsenal will win the league this year
+Arsenal should win the league